 As a child I wanted to believe God existed.
 I would often lay in my bed at night and beg God to do something that would show me he was really there.
 I can remember promising that if he would make the curtains move, I would never tell anyone, but I would always know in my heart that it was him.
 Well, he never moved the curtains, but at nineteen years old I sat down to read my bible at a picnic table in Greenlake, Wisconsin and I truly felt like God broke the silence.
-I had felt God’s love and presence before during sermons or at Christian concerts, but I still feel like this was my “Damascus Road” experience.
+I had felt God’s love and presence before during sermons or certain times of prayer, but I still feel like this was my “Damascus Road” experience.

 I share this story, in part, because I know that many people have never had an experience like this, and I hope that in some small way my story can be a witness to the truth that God does on occasion pierce the veil of this present darkness.
 But we should not be surprised or discouraged that these experiences are rare, because they are uncommon even in the long story of the scriptures.
 The bible is filled with long periods of silence, in which men and women maintain a faithful commitment to God despite not hearing his voice.
 We also know that the words of scripture are still true, “blessed are they that have not seen, and yet have believed.”